 He formerly ran several folk music clubs in London and managed two R&B bands.

 David now lives in both London and in the Mid-West of the United States in Milwaukee, Wisconsin on Lake Michigan.

-His current interests - apart from playing tennis and gym work-outs - include UK and world politics, history and Greek mythology.
+His current interests - apart from playing tennis, gym work-outs, table tennis and chess - include UK and world politics, history and Greek mythology.
 He reads Jeffrey Archer novels on plane rides, enjoys classic films, classic music and R&B.